 Carbon nanotubes (CNT) have been demonstrated as excellent sensing material for chemiresistive gas detection due to its high surface area to volume ratio as well as their unique electrical and mechanical properties.
 Yet, CNTs tend to agglomerate to each other, thus, hard to disperse in solvent or functionalized with the polymer matrix uniformly.
 In this study, the effect of stirring speed noncovalent functionalization on the textural, structural and morphological analysis for the regioregular poly (3-hexylthiophene-2,5-diyl) (P3HT) wrapped hydroxylated multi-walled carbon nanotubes (MWCNT-OH) nanocomposites has been reported.
 The stirring speed was varied at 250 rpm, 500 rpm, 650 rpm and 800 rpm.
-The morphological analysis for the obtained nanocomposites was carried using optical microscope, Knoevenagel condensation is the field emission scanning electron most efficient strategy.
-There is a microscopic (FESEM) and high high demand for an efficient, rapresolution of transmission electron id, environment-friendly, and susspectroscopy (FTIR) and Raman Knoevenagel products, which can analysis shows the P3HT was groups.
+The morphological analysis for the obtained nanocomposites was field emission scanning electron most efficient strategy.
+There is a microscopic (FESEM) and high high demand for an efficient, rapresolution of transmission electron id, environment-friendly, and susmicroscope (HRTEM).
+While, the tainable catalytic protocol structural analysis was conducted under milder conditions for the using fourier transform infrared stereoselective synthesis of spectroscopy (FTIR) and Raman Knoevenagel products, which can spectroscopy.
+The morphological tolerate a wide variety of functional analysis shows the P3HT was groups.
 Carrying out the transforsuccessfully wrapped the MWCNT mations through alternative -OH side wall evidence from the reagents, catalysts, or methods changes in mean diameter size of provides a valuable and broad nanocomposites and influenced by space for selectivity.
-Herein, the the Whereas, results indicate the structurally intensity ratio; ID/IG of the Knoevenagel products using basenanocomposites increases as the catalysts are reviewed. stirring speed increased.
+Herein, the Whereas, results indicate the structurally intensity ratio; ID/IG of the Knoevenagel products using basenanocomposites increases as the catalysts are reviewed. stirring speed increased.